The Delft method is faster

-It’s is 100% sure that when you reach level B1, your Dutch grammar it is not yet correct.
+It is 100% sure that when you reach level B1, your Dutch grammar is not yet correct.
 At that stage your language is never correct, it does not matter whatever method you use.
 It may take many years before your Dutch will be correct – if ever.
-Dutch is not your mothers’ tongue!
+Dutch is not your mother tongue!

-The Delft method tells that most mistakes will disappear, as long as you continue learning Dutch.
-Obviously this theory should be right: the Delft method is is one of the most researched e-learning systems.
+The Delft method tells us that most mistakes will disappear, as long as you continue learning Dutch.
+This theory should be right: the Delft method is one of the most researched e-learning systems.

 Read all about it in the next post.

-Scientific research and 35 years of experience – Delft method speeds up learning languages.
+Scientific research and 35 years of experience – the Delft method speeds up learning languages.

-Let’s look briefly at the origin of Delft method and its background
+Let’s look briefly at the origin of the Delft method and its background

-How to teach the Chinese students Dutch in most efficiently and cost-effective?
+How do teach Chinese students Dutch in the most efficient and cost-effective?
 The required level for understanding and taking part in the lectures was level B2 at least.
 Up to then, that took one year of full-time study as a minimum.